-Early detection defines melanoma survival!
+Early detection defines melanoma survival

-Early detection of melanoma requires patients to be alert for any change – in size, shape, color, elevation, bleeding, itching, crusting or any other trait – in an existing mole or the appearance of a new spot which might be early sign of a melanoma.
+Early detection of melanoma requires patients to be alert for any change – in size, shape, color, elevation, bleeding, itching, crusting or any other trait – in an existing mole or the appearance of a new spot which might be an early sign of a melanoma.

-Who is at high risk for Melanoma?
+Who is at high risk for melanoma?

-The ABCDE rule” is an easy guide to remembering the usual signs of melanoma.
+The “ABCDE rule” is an easy guide for remembering the typical signs of melanoma.
 Consult Dr. Shafa immediately if any of your moles or pigmented spots is showing any Asymmetry with Border irregularity, Color variability, Diameter over ¼” or/and Evolving.

 A for ASYMMETRY: Most early melanomas are Asymmetrical: a line through the middle would not create matching halves.
 Common moles are round and symmetrical.

-D for DIAMETER: Early melanomas usually grow larger than common moles – generally to at least the size of a pencil eraser (about 6mm or ¼” in Diameter).
+D for DIAMETER: Early melanomas usually grow larger than common moles – generally to at least the size of a pencil eraser (about 6mm or ¼” in diameter).

 E for EVOLVING: When a mole is Evolving (changing) or you notice onset of irritation, itching, bleeding, formation of ulcers

 We also like to tell our patients to use their own best judgement for two additional factors: